 Try this tagliatelle recipe once, and it'll be in your regular dinner rotation forever.
 A tomato wine sauce coats floppy egg noodles in this delicious dish.

 This tagliatelle pasta was inspired by a reader who wrote me to say that this vegetable soup recipe – with its sweet stewed carrots, tomatoes, and other vegetables – would make a delicious rich tomato sauce for pasta.
 Soon after that, I tried turning that soup into this tagliatelle recipe.
 We loved it so much that it made it into our first cookbook.
 So thanks, Rachel!
 Here it is, hope it was worth the wait!

 The soup that inspired this pasta is a simple, clean-out-the-fridge sort of recipe.
 It works with whatever veggies you have on hand, and it’s made of largely pantry ingredients.
 The same holds true for this tagliatelle recipe.
 I draw on the building blocks of my bolognese sauce to make a tangy, light tomato sauce with carrots, shallot, balsamic vinegar, and a splash of wine.
-Then, I stir in white beans for protein and a big handful of kale to freshen it up.
+Then, I stir in white beans for protein (use canned, or cook your own) and a big handful of kale to freshen it up.